 Girl 38 is a comic-strip character created by Kat.
-Kat has to make some difficult choices at school when the new boy, Julius, inadvertently upsets her ‘best friend’; meanwhile Kat’s elderly neighbor, Ania, has an important story to tell, but only to those who will really listen.
+Kat has to make some difficult choices at school when the new boy, Julius, inadvertently upsets her ‘best friend’; meanwhile, Kat’s elderly neighbour, Ania, has an important story to tell, but only to those who will listen.
 When Ania decides that Kat needs to hear what happened to her during the Second World War, the tale has life-changing effects.

-There are many books that have bullying as a central theme; there are also many that deal with people and stories of the Second World War.
-But the telling, re-telling and listening to stories in Girl 38 ties the two themes together in a fresh way to produce a novel which eloquently explores what friendship really means and what sacrifices and acts of courage need to be made when you truly care about someone, regardless of age or time.
-Fear of ‘difference’, too, is a major issue in the book: the cruelty and selfishness shown by some of the characters becomes quite horrifyingly pitiless as the novel progresses.
-But the ‘light’ of others fortunately balances the darkness of these characters, and the ending ties up everything in a satisfying way.
+Many books have bullying as a central theme; there are also many that deal with people and stories of the Second World War.
+But the telling, re-telling and listening to stories in Girl 38 ties the two themes together in a fresh way to produce a novel which eloquently explores what friendship means and what sacrifices and acts of courage need to be made when you genuinely care about someone, regardless of age or time.
+Fear of ‘difference’, too, is a significant issue in the book: the cruelty and selfishness shown by some of the characters becomes quite horrifyingly pitiless as the novel progresses.
+But the ‘light’ of others, fortunately, balances the darkness of these characters, and the ending ties up everything in a satisfying way.

 The mirroring of stories through Ania, Kat and Girl 38 herself is what makes this book such a thought-provoking read.
-Ania’s storytelling – that most human of things we can do – addresses Kat’s personal issues at school and later is reflected in the younger girl’s comic-book-making.
-How we develop personally, socially and culturally depends on listening to stories – listening to histories – Jozefkowicz is saying: by mirroring Ania’s story with Kat’s issues surrounding the arrival of a stranger into her school, Josefkowicz beautifully illustrates the importance of learning from history (and also – sadly – that some human beings don’t always pay attention to the implications of what has happened before).
+Ania’s storytelling – that most human of things we can do – addresses Kat’s issues at school and later is reflected in the younger girl’s comic-book-making.
+How we develop personally, socially and culturally depends on listening to stories – listening to histories – Jozefkowicz is saying.
+Mirroring Ania’s story with Kat’s issues, Josefkowicz beautifully illustrates the importance of learning from past (and also – sadly – that some human beings don’t always pay attention to the implications of what has happened before).

 Although this is a short novel, its impact is strong: the language is clear, the storytelling direct, and its message easily related to young people’s lives.
 Recommended.